sidchop/carpetplotR/README.md

 <img src="man/carpetplotR.gif" align="center" alt="" width="500" />

-#### `CarpetplotR.R` is a commandline tool written in R, for fast and easy visualization of fMRI data quality using carpet plots.
+#### `CarpetplotR.R` is a command-line tool written in R, for fast and easy visualisation of fMRI data quality using carpet plots.

 ## Background

-Carpet plots are becoming a increasing popular way to visualize subject-level fMRI scan quality.
+Carpet plots are becoming a increasing popular way to visualise subject-level fMRI scan quality.
 The plot visualises a matrix of colour-coded signal intensities, in which rows represent voxels and columns represent time.
 The order in which these voxels are displayed